-OKay, I just had to post this account from Jay Baluk (a.k.a.
-CROHNSBOY) who recently tried Jini’s Probiotic Retention Enema.
+I just had to post this account from Jay Baluk (a.k.a.
+The Gut Ninja, and formerly known as CROHNSBOY) who tried Jini’s Probiotic Retention Enema.

 I wrote a BLOG about your enema stuff etc. It really is nothing short of amazing!
 I think that alone could pull most people out of their flares.